Course Descriptions and Registration

 BUSINESS DIGITAL LITERACY This course is an introduction to computer literacy.
 Students will have opportunities to use technology and develop skills that encourage creativity, critical thinking, productivity, and collaboration in the classroom and day-to-day life.
 Examples include word processing, spreadsheets, databases, web and game development, presentations, digital citizenship and photo manipulation.
 This standardized Utah Core course replaces the previous grade nine high school Computer Technology course and is a prerequisite for grade 9-12 Digital Studies requirement.

-HEALTH EDUCATION I The course of study will deal with the following units of study: 1) personal grooming and taking care of yourself, specific information about self-concept, goal setting, defense mechanisms, exercise, sleep and appropriate use of technology 2) nutrition and food-related decisions; nutrients, food additives and reading labels 3) non-communicable diseases and disorders and communicable disease 4) emergency aid and first aid; basic first aid, major and minor problems.
-5) environmental and community health concerns; pollution air and waste, local, state and federal health agencies 6) use of controlled substances; making decisions about tobacco, alcohol and drugs, alternatives to control substance abuse 7) instruction in AIDS Prevention and sex respect with emphasis on abstinence.
+HEALTH EDUCATION I The course of study will deal with the following units of study: 1) personal grooming and taking care of yourself, specific information about self-concept, goal setting, defense mechanisms, exercise, sleep and appropriate use of technology 2) nutrition and food-related decisions; nutrients, food additives and reading labels 3) non-communicable diseases and disorders and communicable disease 4) emergency aid and first aid; basic first aid, and Firearm safety.
+5) environmental and community health concerns; pollution air and waste, local, state, and federal health agencies 6) use of controlled substances; making decisions about tobacco, alcohol and drugs, alternatives to control substance abuse 7) instruction in AIDS Prevention and sex respect with emphasis on abstinence.

 FULL YEAR ELECTIVES